 5. You tried adding a filter bar to a shortcode from Events Calendar PRO and it’s not displaying

-Unfortunately, with Events Calendar PRO, filter bars only work on the default /events calendar page.
-That means you can’t add filter bars to calendars that are displayed on any other page or post on your WordPress site.
+Unfortunately, with Events Calendar PRO, you also need to purchase the Filter Bar add-on for filters to work with the shortcode.
+That means you can’t add filter bars to calendars that are displayed on any other page or post on your WordPress site without an additional plugin.

 If you want to add a filter bar to an events calendar that’s on a blog post or a page that’s not your main events page, fortunately, there’s an easy fix!
 Simply install and activate The Events Calendar Shortcode & Block and you can display filter bars on any page or post throughout your site.